Lantero/pytoschema/README.md

 restriction that comes with JSON data serialization.
 Hopefully, most of the useful stuff you need is allowed, provided you follow these simple rules.

-#### Rules
+### Rules

-1. The functions you want to scan need to be type annotated.
+1. The functions you want to scan need to be type annotated, using the annotations described in the next section.

 2. Function arguments are meant to be passed in key-value format, like a json object.
 This puts a couple of restrictions regarding *args, **kwargs, positional-only and keyword-only arguments: